 Anthurium Tropical Flower Care

-Anthuriums are heart-shaped flowers in red, pink, green, white, purple burgundy, and variegated red/green colors.
-Surprisingly, the heart-shaped bloom is actually not the flower at all; it’s a protective leaf.
+Anthuriums are heart-shaped flowers in red, pink, green, white, purple, burgundy, and variegated red/green colors.
+Surprisingly, the heart-shaped bloom is actually not a flower at all; it’s a protective leaf.
 The flowers themselves are extremely tiny and are housed on the plant’s protruding spike.
 Across many cultures, anthuriums are a symbol of hospitality.

 Immediately upon arrival, you should start caring for tropical flowers by soaking the entire flower and stem in cool water for 10 minutes to rehydrate it.
 For best results, repeat this process every two or three days.
 And don’t forget to mist it every day as well.